Oddntinx/NCCalculator/README.md

 I'll consider making a proper GUI soon (not sure when)

+## How to Use:
+1. Select an Option
+2. Input the amount of CROWs you are spending
+3. Input the price that you are going to buy a TOKEN
+4. Input the price that you will sell the TOKEN in-game

+## Note/s:
+1. The calculator assumes that you will SELL ALL the TOKENS, it does not compensate whether you will keep some to yourself
+2. Contact me at Discord (@xhenoa) for support or requests

+## Donate
 If you want to support me, you can buy me a coffee @ https://ko-fi.com/xhenoa